Skip to content

 3) DSPy's Ecosystem advances open-source AI research.

-The DSPy research effort started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like ColBERT-QA, Baleen, and Hindsight.
+The DSPy research effort started at Stanford NLP in Feb 2022, building on what we had learned from developing early compound LM systems like ColBERT-QA, Baleen, and Hindsight.
 The first version was released as DSP in Dec 2022 and evolved by Oct 2023 into DSPy.
 Thanks to 250 contributors, DSPy has introduced tens of thousands of people to building and optimizing modular LM programs.

 Since then, DSPy's community has produced a large body of work on optimizers, like MIPROv2, BetterTogether, and LeReT, on program architectures, like STORM, IReRa, and DSPy Assertions, and on successful applications to new problems, like PAPILLON, PATH, WangLab@MEDIQA, UMD's Prompting Case Study, and Haize's Red-Teaming Program, in addition to many open-source projects, production applications, and other use cases.